ETG delivers new manufacturing technology blueprint with HK Holdings acquisitionPosted on July 19, 2019

 “It’s a good acquisition for both parties and gives us the opportunity to focus on our core manufacturing activities, whilst the additional funding generated will help us deliver our ambitious growth plans.”

-Its portfolio of world class brand includes Chiron, Nakamura, Quaser, Hardinge, Bavius and Stama.
+Its portfolio of the world-class brands includes Chiron, Nakamura, Quaser, Hardinge, Bavius and Stama.

 The acquisition of HK Holdings gives it access to industry-leading brands in additive manufacturing, including 3D Systems and Markforged.
 On the EDM side, ETG will now sell the latest Mitsubishi and OPS-Ingersoll EDM machines, which include the fastest EDM model in the world.